The Legacy of Frank Perry, Part 2: The Gillings Plastic Warrior Articles

 As with colonial games greater balance can be given by giving the less developed forces greater numbers or/and concealment; this was often the historical case anyway - In the late 19th century Wilson's patrol's last stand in Rhodesia is an example where machineguns just were not enough against huge numbers of enraged natives.

-The things that especially appealed to me in Ken's article, are the variety of countries and armies, the personalisation of figures, the possibility of making up new uniforms and units and the quirky situations such as the helicopter and tank ones.
-Before laughing too much be aware that in Mussolini's invasion of Abyssinia the locals destroyed tankettes by trapping or ambushing them and sticking large objects in the tracks to immobilise them.
+The things that especially appealed to me in Ken's article, are the variety of countries and armies, the personalization of figures, the possibility of making up new uniforms and units and the quirky situations such as the helicopter and tank ones.
+Before laughing too much be aware that in Mussolini's invasion of Abyssinia the locals destroyed tankettes by trapping or ambushing them and sticking large objects in the tracks to immobilize them.
 They could then either wait out the crews stifling in the interior heat or set the tankettes alight.
 One other thing rings true, though; once Italy used poison gas from planes the Abyssinians were finished.

 Thanks to Plastic Warrior and the article authors for the use of its articles.
 I have to say PW is one of my favorite magazines and I have every issue from its inception.
-However, it is the earliest issues find the most entertaining given there was more space devoted to wargaming and figure conversions.
+However, it is the earliest issues I find the most entertaining given there was more space devoted to wargaming and figure conversions.

 In Part three I am going to include Ken's article on role playing in wargaming.
 Later posts will refer back to Frank's books.